 Common Symptoms of TMD

-If you have one or more of these symptoms, you may have a temporomandibular joint disorder.
+If you have one or more symptoms, you may have a temporomandibular joint disorder.
 Please contact our office for a dental consultation.
 Dr. Duling or a member of her dental team will take x-rays and examine your teeth and gums to determine the best treatment for your specific needs.
-They can provide restorative dental treatment to protect the health and appearance of your teeth and gums.
+They can also provide restorative dental treatment to protect the health and appearance of your teeth and gums.

 Treatments for TMD